Automotive industry: Economy

 In 2007, there were about 806 million cars and light trucks on the road, consuming over 980 e9litres of gasoline and diesel fuel yearly.
 The automobile is a primary mode of transportation for many developed economies.
 The Detroit branch of Boston Consulting Group predicted that, by 2014, one-third of world demand would be in the four BRIC markets (Brazil, Russia, India, and China).
 Meanwhile, in developed countries, the automotive industry has slowed.
-It is also expected that this trend will continue, especially as the younger generations of people (in highly urbanized countries) no longer want to own a car anymore, and prefer other modes of transport.
+It is also expected that this trend will continue, especially as the younger generations of people (in highly urbanized countries) no longer want to own a car, and prefer other modes of transport.
 Other potentially powerful automotive markets are Iran and Indonesia.

 Emerging automobile markets already buy more cars than established markets.

 According to a J.D.
 Power study, emerging markets accounted for 51 percent of the global light-vehicle sales in 2010.
 The study, performed in 2010 expected this trend to accelerate.
 However, more recent reports (2012) confirmed the opposite; namely that the automotive industry was slowing down even in BRIC countries.
 In the United States, vehicle sales peaked in 2000, at 17.8 million units.

 In July 2021, the European Commission released its "Fit for 55" legislation package, which contains important guidelines for the future of the automotive industry; all new cars on the European market must be zero-emission vehicles from 2035.

 The governments of 24 developed countries and a group of major car manufacturers including GM, Ford, Volvo, BYD Auto, Jaguar Land Rover and Mercedes-Benz committed to "work towards all sales of new cars and vans being zero emission globally by 2040, and by no later than 2035 in leading markets".
-Major car manufacturing nations like the US, Germany, China, Japan and South Korea, as well as Volkswagen, Toyota, Peugeot, Honda, Nissan and Hyundai, did not pledge.
+Major car manufacturing nations like the United States, Germany, China, Japan and South Korea, as well as Volkswagen, Toyota, Peugeot, Honda, Nissan and Hyundai, did not pledge.